LIFE AT SAI BABA ASHRAMS - 'PRASHANTHI NILAYAM' AND 'BRINDAVAN'

 NATURAL AND POSSIBLY FATAL ATTRACTIONS AT THE MINI-WORLD DISNEYLAND CIRCUS

 Apart from the hope that being near to the self-proclaimed God will confer spiritual gifts and blessings, there are some other attractions of ashram life for foreigners.
-One is the great change of culture, climate, food habits etc. involved (until it becomes too familiar).
-There is often (not always) a lack of hurry and stress.
-Life there is still slower and closer to non-industrial society.
-It can also be fine to isolate oneself thus from the world, its media and constant depressing news.
+One is the great change of culture, climate, daily sights and sounds, food habits and the behaviour of visitors world-wide - until it becomes as familiar as the humdrum life many visitors are seeking to escape.
+There is often (but unfortunately not always) a lack of hurry and stress.
+Life in India - even for hard workers - is still slower and closer to non-industrial society.
+It was also a place to avoid the world media and constant depressing news.
 Part of the visiting experience is to meet culture and the people rather than suffer the usual alienation of mere tourism.
 It is instructive to persons who have seldom stepped over cultural boundary lines before.
 Despite the enormous physical and social problems in India, one can meet smiling faces among even the poorest of Indians, who would seem to have little to be happy about - few material goods, health benefits or social compensations.

 To read further go to:-